-FMRs are historically based on gross rents for recent movers (those who have moved into their current residence in the last 24 months).
-However, due to the way the 5-year ACS data are constructed, HUD developed a new methodology for calculating recentmover FMRs in FY 2012.
-As in FY 2012, all areas are assigned as a base rent the estimated two-bedroom standard quality 5-year gross rent from the ACS.2 Because HUD's regulations mandate that FMRs must be published as recent mover gross rents, HUD continues to apply a recent mover factor to the standard quality base rents assigned from the 5-year ACS data.
+HUD historically based FMRs on gross rents for recent movers (those who have moved into their current residence in the last 24 months).
+However, due to the way Census constructs the 5-year ACS data, HUD developed a new methodology for calculating recentmover FMRs in FY 2012.
+As in FY 2012, HUD assigns all areas a base rent which is the estimated two-bedroom standard quality 5-year gross rent from the ACS.2 Because HUD's regulations mandate that FMRs must be published as recent mover gross rents, HUD continues to apply a recent mover factor to the standard quality base rents assigned from the 5-year ACS data.
 Calculation of the recent mover factor is described below.